 There is a claim that Christopher Langan is the smartest man in the US.
 However, he also claims that intelligent design and evolution are compatible … really!! … in that case, I can only conclude that he is perhaps not as smart as many folks consider him to be.

-OK, to be fair let’s clarify something – Intelligence and rationality and not the same thing, and so what can something happen, as in this case, is that very smart people can dream up very smart ways of rationalising utterly absurd ideas.
+OK, to be fair let’s clarify something – Intelligence and rationality and not the same thing, and so what can something happen, as in this case, is that very smart people can dream up very smart ways of rationalizing utterly absurd ideas.

 The problem with IQ, is that it only measures your cognitive potential, not your actual grasp of reality.
 The higher it is, the more probable it is that you can justify and rationalize almost any insane crackpot idea.
 To illustrate that point, he does not appear to understand what a theory actually is and the word would be normally used because he has in effect redefined it.
 (Unless you are really curious, I’d skip that last link).
-Bizarrely, in there he appears to be using the word “theory” where most folks would use “hypothesis”, and that can be either due to simply not knowing, or may in fact be a deliberate ploy, all part of a word game, to justify some whacky conclusion.
+Bizarrely, in there he appears to be using the word “theory” where most folks would use “hypothesis”, and that can be either due to simply not knowing, or may in fact be a deliberate ploy, all part of a word game, to justify some wacky conclusion.

 OK, back on topic … the evidence that Chris Langan is as smart as he claims to be is … well, when he was tested it was discovered that he is rather good at doing IQ tests, but there does also appear to be a lot of evidence indicating that he touts completely kooky ideas and concepts.

 When faced with the observation that “the smartest” man in the US believes in God, and has supposedly proven that he exists, I can only respond with the observation that he also appears to believe and rationalize a lot of other strange stuff as well.

 Still not convinced that he is an eccentric? well here is a nice dissection of Mr Langan’s CTMU claim.